danbeck/danbeck/_cms/ubuntu-html5-theme/widgets/text-input.markdown

 ---

 <h2>Overview</h2>
-To make text input elements look like their native Ubuntu Touch counterparts, no special CSS classes are needed: the CSS rules directly match the <code>type</code> attribute of <code><input></code> elements.
+To make text input elements look like their native Ubuntu Touch counterparts, no special CSS classes are needed: the CSS rules directly match the attribute _type_ of the_&lt,input&gt;_ elements.

 <h2>Markup declaration</h2>